mirror/dd-wrt/src/router/zabbix/src/go/plugins/oracle/README.md

     - localhost

 * Usernames are supported only if written in uppercase characters.

+#### Multitenant architecture tablespace monitoring (across CDB and PDBs)

+In order to be able to monitor tablespaces across multiple containers, the Oracle service name needs to be pointed to the root CDB and a common user must be used for connection.

 #### Using key parameters

 Common parameters for all the keys are: [ConnString][User][Password][Service] where `ConnString` can be either a URI or a session name.